AwalaApp/specs/rs019-threats.md

 ## Acknowledgements

-This work is based on a lightweight threat analysis by [Include Security](http://www.includesecurity.com/) as part of a security audit on behalf of the [Open Technology Fund](https://opentech.fund).
+This work is based on a lightweight threat analysis by [Include Security](http://www.includesecurity.com/) as part of a [security audit commissioned by the Open Technology Fund](https://relaynet.link/archives/security-audit-2019-03.pdf).

-TODO: Link to the report once the final version has been released.